silverstripe/cwp/docs/en/02_Features/active_directory_single_sign_on.md

 intranet site and be automatically logged in with their already authenticated Windows user.

-This Single Sign-on solution is "opinionated", which means it has very firm ideas about how things ought to be done.
+This single sign-on solution is "opinionated", which means it has very firm ideas about how things ought to be done.
 The solution tightly couples a set of services to provide the best user experience and therefore the requirements are strict.